Play Live Radio

 Later Tuesday, the public health department said the exposure occurred at Lake Murray.

-According to multiple media reports, Prisma Health Children's Hospital confirmed a Midlands patient recently died as a result of the infection.
+Dr. Anna Kathryn Burch, a pediatric infectious disease physician at Prisma Health Children's Hospital in the Midlands, confirmed a Midlands patient recently died as a result of the infection.

-Naegleria fowleri is a free-living amoeba that lives in warm freshwater, such as lakes and rivers, according to the U.S. Centers for Disease Control and Prevention.
+Naegleria fowleri is a free-living amoeba that lives in warm freshwater, such as lakes, rivers, ponds and hot springs, according to the U.S. Centers for Disease Control and Prevention.

 Infections are serious and rare, but are nearly always fatal, the CDC said.